-☐ Electromagnetic waves having frequencies between 1 and 300 GHz are called microwaves.

-☐ Microwaves are unidirectional.
+- Electromagnetic waves having frequencies between 1 and 300 GHz are called microwaves. - □ Microwaves are unidirectional.
 When an antenna transmits microwaves, they can be narrowly focused.
 This means that the sending and sending and receiving antenna need to be aligned.

-need to be in direct sight of each other.
-Repeaters are often needed for long distance communication.

-☐ Very high frequency microwaves cannot penetrate walls.
-This characteristic can be a disadvantage of receivers that are inside buildings.

-☐ Two types of antennas are used for microwave communications i.e, the Parabolic dish and the horn.
+- Microwave propagation is line of sight.
+Since the towers with the mounted antenna need to be in direct sight of each other.
+Repeaters are often needed for long distance communication. - □ Very high frequency microwaves cannot penetrate walls.
+This characteristic can be a disadvantage of receivers that are inside buildings. - $\hfill\Box$ Two types of antennas are used for microwave communications i.e, the Parabolic dish and the horn. - Applications-

-Applications-